Alabama voters struggle with supporting Moore - CNN Video

 Alabama voters struggle with supporting Moore

-Baldwin county could be critical in Alabama's senate race and Republicans here have a difficult decision as they debate whether to vote for Roy Moore.
+Baldwin County could be critical in Alabama's senate race and Republicans here have a difficult decision as they debate whether to vote for Roy Moore.

 Source: CNN

-Alabama special elections (9 Videos)
+Alabama special election (11 Videos)

 Alabama voters struggle with supporting Moore